“Brethren, the grace of our Lord Jesus Christ be with your spirit. Amen”

 Grace belongs to Jesus Christ.
 He both bought grace for us and distributes grace to us.
 Paul’s parting point is that grace revolves around Christ and His work.

 All Christians need “the grace of our Lord Jesus Christ” with their spirit.
 This is the human spirit.
 As believers absorb grace, they will grow in Christ.
 This is Paul’s desire for the Galatians.

 The final word of Galatians is a word of confidence.
 The word “amen” means so be it.
-Paul in summary form affirms his own conviction that grace is the centre of Christianity.
+Paul, in summary, form, affirms his own conviction that grace is the center of Christianity.
 Self-righteousness is the polar opposite of genuine Christianity.

 Jesus embodies the principle of grace.

 The Bible is Christ-centric, and Christ is grace-centered.
 The better we understand the principle of grace, the better we understand and love Jesus Christ.